 South Pasture Research Facility

 Over the past 25 years, the South Pasture Research Facility has served as a living laboratory for undergraduate and graduate students to learn through “hands-on” experience.
-Several graduate projects have utilized South Pasture to study wildlife nutrition, behavior and disease related topics.
+Several graduate projects have utilized South Pasture to study wildlife nutrition, behavior, and disease-related topics.
 A captive deer herd, started in the mid 1980’s has provided researchers the opportunity to study white-tailed deer in a semi-natural, controlled environment.
 This scenario has allowed numerous studies on foraging behavior, nutrition, and diet.
 During the 1980’s, research conducted at South Pasture included species such as nilgai, Attwater’s prairie chicken, and white-tailed deer.
-Research during the 1990’s focused mostly on foraging and nutrition of white-tailed deer, but also included disease related studies with grey foxes and coyotes, and behavior studies with woodrats.
+Research during the 1990’s focused mostly on foraging and nutrition of white-tailed deer, but also included disease-related studies with grey foxes and coyotes, and behavior studies with woodrats.
 Recently, research efforts have included behavior studies with feral hogs.

-Existing facilities on the property include a 17-acre captive facility and rotunda, built in 1982, with 12 individual, high-fenced pens where controlled studies can be implemented.
-Additionally, the mesquite dominated brushland provides ample opportunity for wildlife foraging and behavior projects and habitat management studies.
+The mesquite dominated brushland provides ample opportunity for wildlife foraging and behavior projects and habitat management studies.

 Funding provided by the International Aridlands Consortium and the Caesar Kleberg Wildlife Research Institute supported the renovation of the perimeter fence.
 The research facility is now a secure, high-fenced facility designed to still permit wildlife movement into and out of the area.
 It contains a two-acre overflow pond (from Escondido Lake, located on the King Ranch) situated on the southwest side of the property.
 The Escondido Creek runs diagonally northwest to southeast throughout the entire pasture providing an intermittent water source for existing wildlife in the area.